CplNathan/Nathans-Tarkov-Radar-Public/README.md

 - Relay Server (/wwwCheats/TarkovRadarProcessor/)
 - Interface Client (/wwwCheats/www/)

+## Plans
+I plan to swap vmread for Heep's new memflow library when a stable C release is available, check it out it looks really amazing! (and supports many more DMA methods): https://github.com/memflow/memflow

 ## Model
 #### Linux Client
 The Linux host client reads memory from the game running in a virtual machine using Vmread.